Trussell: Using local food bank data to create curiosity and drive action

 The tool has now been built into Trussell’s annual campaign cycle, offering a reusable framework to drive engagement year after year.
 While this was their first time daisy-chaining from a curiosity-based action to a political one, it’s something the team is keen to explore further, especially with future versions that could include richer targeting, creative variants or more layered supporter journeys.

-“We wanted a way for people to see hunger in their own community, and this tool delivered that.
-We’re excited to keep building on it.”
+We wanted a way for people to see hunger in their own community in such a way that drove them to do something about it, and this tool delivered that.
+We’re excited to keep building on it.

-— Hannah McCulloch, Audience Mobilisation Manager, Trussell Trust.
+Hannah McCulloch, Audience Mobilisation Manager, Trussell.